How To Clear & Delete All Facebook Posts Without Deleting Account

-It may be tempting to have the app delete your history quickly.
-However, this could sacrifice performance.
-If you notice that the app is missing posts, then you might want to try again at a lower speed.
+After hitting delete, check to make sure that the app is deleting all of your posts.
+In some cases, choosing a high speed setting can cause the extension to skip over some posts. f you notice that the app is missing posts, then you might want to try again at a lower speed.

 In the meantime, take a moment and be sure that you want these posts deleted.
 Once they are gone from Facebook, they’re gone for good.